ijzer/cwbot-ndy/doc/readme.txt

 	when handling kmails from users without that permission.
 The special permission * matches any permission, so any user with one permission may use such a module.
-- The modules's clan-only status is set to False.
+- The module's clan-only status is set to False.
 This setting works the same way as permission: any users who do not have a matching clan_id will not be able to interact with this module.